Iron-Stag-Games/Godot-Extend/README.md

 Adjusts the Spatial's origin to the direction of scaling.

 Define applicable classes in extend.gd.
+By default, only StaticBody is included.